Difference Between Lotion, Cream, Gel and More Difference Between Lotion, Cream, Gel and More

 1. Creams

 The biggest difference between lotion and cream is that creams have lower water content and are generally thicker and richer.
-They provide a physical barrier on your skin, cover large areas of the skin, and help to seal in the moisture, which makes them a good option for treating dry skin types or cracks, and rashes.
-Creams can be mildly greasy.
+They provide a physical barrier on your skin and cover large areas to help you seal in the moisture.
+This makes them a good option for treating dry skin types or cracks, and rashes.
+Daily moisturizing creams can be mildly buttery and also contain humectants like glycerine or hyaluronic acid.
+Creams with brightening agents like vitamin C can also help you add a natural glow while drawing moisture into the skin.
+You can also add anti-ageing creams with Pro-retinol into your regimen to treat wrinkles and other signs of aging.

 2. Lotions

-Many people consider creams and lotions to be the same but that’s not the case.
-Lotions have a higher water content as compared to creams and are usually lighter-weight, non or less greasy.
-They also have a much thinner consistency than cream-based products and leave very little residue.
-Some lotions also contain essential ingredients to address concerns such as wrinkles, uneven skin, signs of ageing and more while leaving the skin feeling nourished.
+Unlike creams, lotions have a higher water content and are usually lighter, with a less greasy texture.
+The major difference between lotions and creams is that the former also have a much thinner consistency than cream-based products and leave very little residue.
+Lotions are ideal for moisturising your body, hydrating it without any stickiness.
+Look for vitamin C body lotion to reduce dark spots but also protect your skin from the harsh UV rays of the sun.
 Lotions are a good choice for normal to oily skin types and work well for daily wear, especially in dry climates or winter.

 3. Gels

-Gel-based products are water-based and are usually oil-free which makes them one of the best options for oily skin types.
+With the difference between lotions vs creams covered, you can move to lighter product formulations.
+Gel products are water-based and are usually oil-free, which makes them one of the best options for oily skin types.
 They also tend to have a thinner consistency than creams and lotions and don’t leave a film or greasy feeling on the skin.
-Gels absorb into the skin quickly, leaving little to no residue, provide intense hydration and are great for hot and humid summer months.
+Gels absorb into the skin quickly, leaving little to no residue, provide intense hydration, and are great for hot and humid summer months.
 People with sensitive, acne-prone skin can also benefit by using gel-based products.
+Try to look for vitamin C gel moisturizers to add a tinge of glow to dull skin while moisturising it too.

 4. Serums